berryamin/Python/Python-3/Doc/library/logging.rst

    If the root is reached, and it has a level of NOTSET, then all messages will be processed.
 Otherwise, the root's level will be used as the effective level.

+   See :ref:`levels` for a list of levels.

+   .. versionchanged:: 3.2
+      The *lvl* parameter now accepts a string representation of the level such as 'INFO' as an alternative to the integer constants such as :const:`INFO`.

 .. method:: Logger.isEnabledFor(lvl)